 This safari crosses many mountain passes and those rides stand out in Steve and Jane’s mind.
 Every pass has a legend about the builders, tragedy, triumph, and there are even mountain pass ghost stories.

 Both Steve and Jane grew up in the hospitality industry and have a critical eye for things that other people wouldn’t even notice.
 “The safari is not a machine,” says Jane.
 “Rene keeps a personal touch.
-He, the driver, and the fellow travelers end up being a group of friends traveling together.
+He, the driver, and the fellow travellers end up being a group of friends traveling together.
 Clearly the manner in which Rene makes everything seem so effortless, shows he knows the environment and puts you at ease.
 It’s obvious he enjoys it.”
 A flat tire on the van brought out the camaraderie she’s talking about.
 Rather than sitting around and waiting to get it fixed, three people dug in to get them on their way again.

 “Evenings were spent as we would with our guests at the B&B,” says Jane.
 “You can sit around and interact, but how much you participate in the conversation is up to you.”